 When you sign up to the course, we will send you a kit list with an explanation of everything you need and links of where to purchase.
-Bear in mind delivery times are slow at the moment so you should order everything as soon as possible.
+Bear in mind delivery times are variable at the moment so you should order everything as soon as possible.
 Expect to budget around £80 for the kit you need, though it could be far less if you already own some of the items – cutting mat, scalpel, bone folder, etc.

 The night before the course we’ll send you a link to a series of step by step videos and also a document that shows and describes the steps you’ll need to go through to make your book, with measurements for everything included.
 The idea is not to make a start until we all go through this together, so we can demonstrate and answer questions as required.
-However, you may wish to familiarise yourself with some of the content.
+However, you may wish to familiarise yourself with some of the content if you have time.

 Intro to book making and different book types